Life in Shanghai

 Now I understand why NYU offered me a free IPhone.
 It is virtually impossible to get along without one here.
 For the visitor of course the maps are very useful to get around and Google translate helps to navigate the language.
 By the way, while Google is banned, if you have VPN, you get around the ban almost seamlessly.
 But for things like banking the cell phone is essential.
 Almost all transactions involve the cell phone as an identity and security check.
 Almost all of our purchases were done with WeChat so that China has become almost cashless, at least in Shanghai.

-I signed up for both Mobike and Ofo, the bike sharing companies.
+I signed up for both Mobike and Ofo, the two big bike sharing companies.
 The neat feature is that every bike has a GPS so you don’t have to return the bike to any particular place.
 Just leave it on the street.
-When you need one the app tells you where the nearest bike is.
+When you need one, the app tells you where the nearest bike is.
 You go and scan the QR code with your cell phone and it unlocks the bike.
 When done, lock the bike and it charges you at the rate of 15 cents/half hour!
 We live about 15 minute walk from the subway so I can hop a bike for a few cents.
 Of course riding in the traffic is not to be taken lightly as there is a general disregard for traffic laws by the many many motorcycles and electric bikes that run the city.

-Everyone also uses WeChat, not only to communicate but also to pay bills, send money, etc. I had to pay the Airbnb landlord the VAT fapiao tax so the NYU HR person came down to my office with his bank account number.
+Everyone uses WeChat, not only to communicate but also to pay bills, send money, etc. I had to pay the Airbnb landlord the VAT fapiao tax so the NYU HR person came down to my office with his bank account number.
 But since I had WeChat, I could just put money into WeChat from our bank account and then send it to him on WeChat.
 Took about 5 minutes!
 Most restaurants and stores take WeChat, or the other popular one AliPay, which Lil uses.
 Of course I’m probably showing my lack of cell phone usage in appreciating what it can do here.

 The subway system is also very impressive.
 Fast, and efficient, you rarely have to wait more than 3 minutes or so for a train.
 They are, however, very crowded, even off rush hour.
 Only about a quarter of the passengers can sit.
 The others have to stand.
 So the sociology of the subway is interesting.
 When the train arrives at a stop, the standing passengers race to take the empty seats of departing passengers who were seated.
 Meanwhile the passengers waiting to enter the train are also rushing in in hopes of getting an empty seat, which of course prevents the departing passengers from getting off the train.
 If two passengers are eyeing the same empty seat, there is usually a little ke-chi involved, so that men will defer to women.
 But actually small children seem to get the highest priority; they rarely have to stand.
 Someone will always offer them a seat.
 Personally, I’m old enough that about a third of the time, someone will offer me his/her seat.
 If I decline, they will scold me so I pretty much have to accept unless I’m getting off at the next stop.
 One interesting thing is that many more women offer me their seats than men, by about a 10:3 ratio (I’m gathering data for a sociological study).
 Virtually all of the jobs of positions that visitors deal with are taken by women.
 I would say 90% of the workers in banks are women, except for the top position.
 At NYU, the same proportion of jobs in the HR office, library, administration, etc. are women.
 IT support is about the only division with mostly men.
 Men of course are driving the taxis, working in the repair shops, but the middle class work looks to be dominated by women.